vorg-san/snx_stats/README.md

 run with 'npm start'

  - Volume from coinmarketcap API
-    -> create key with random email, encript it in source code -> get data and store it on the database
-		-> implement node-retry for robustness

  - Total Value Locked from defi pulse API
+ - Other stats from synthetix API

-    -> create key with random email, encript it in source code -> get data and store it on the database
-		-> implement node-retry for robustness
+-> data is stored on a file (upgraded version would change this to a database) -> create key with random email, encript it in source code -> create key for graph with random email, encript it in source code -> implement node-retry for robustness